HarunMbaabu/Yahoo-Finance-Data-Analysis-using-Apache-Spark/README.md

 ## Analyzing Historical Stock Prices using PySpark

-In this block, we import the necessary libraries. pyspark is the Python API for Apache Spark, a distributed computing framework. yfinance is a library for fetching historical stock price data.
+First, we import the necessary libraries. pyspark is the Python API for Apache Spark, a distributed computing framework. yfinance is a library for fetching historical stock price data.
 We also import specific functions from pyspark.sql.functions that we will use later for calculating mean, standard deviation, and correlation.

 ```python
 import pyspark